bengrauer/useful_scripts/README.md

 # useful_scripts
 This project is where I place useful scripts for quick access and display.
-At this time, this will only contain scripts that I have created myself.
+At this time, this project will only contain scripts that I have created myself.

-Current there is a python and sql subcategory.
-1) Python - contains a python script to load a csv and perform some basic counts
+## Python directory - Directory for python scripts.
+Currently contains one python script and example output to load a csv and perform some basic summary statistics.
+This includes domain of values, distribution percentages, and a few others.

-2) sql - contains an Impala script to generically profile data
+## sql directory - Directory for any handy SQL scripts.
+Currently contains one Impala script w/ regular expressions to generically profile and categorize the data found in any given column.
+Used to get a high level view of all different types of data contained within a column or set of columns.